Bandwidth/redoc/README.md

 # This is a fork of the [Redocly/redoc](https://github.com/Redocly/redoc) project.
 It will be supported for the Bandwidth Organization only!
-If you would like to contribute or have any issues with the project, please contribute to the parent project and NOT this repository.
+If you would like to contribute or have any issues with the project, please contribute to the parent project and NOT this repository